 Important: If the new version of the ImportTrackerStatistics.xla file is downloaded and saved in a different location than the old version, the existing file will not be replaced after answering [Yes] to the query.
-The old file may remain associated with Excel even when the new version is selected under Tools > Add_Ins... > Browse...
+The old file may remain associated with Excel even when the new version is selected under Tools > AddIns... > Browse...
 If this is the case, an error message will appear saying the file already exists and it is not possible to have two versions of the same file.
-To he Recipient Warehouse is LISTSERV Maestro's name for the method of creating, storing, and retrieving data within the system.
-Every group or single user account has its own Recipient Warehouse that is the repository for recipient datasets, lookup tables, and recipient target groups.
-Administering the Recipient Warehouse is only available to the data administrator or to those accounts with this permission (granted by the data administrator).

-ImportTrackerStatistics.xla file on your local drive and delete them.
+To correct this situation, search for all versions of the ImportTrackerStatistics.xla file on your local drive and delete them.
 Then follow all the steps above.